Communicative vs Objective Ethics

 a) The contextual embeddedness of moral theory (and with it, of a pragmatic form of moral argument) is approached by Habermas when he critiques Karl-Otto Apel's effort to establish a "final foundation" via transcendental argumentation.
 Habermas points out quite rightly that the fact that in disputing the validity claims of truth, normative rightness and authenticity, we must nonetheless apply precisely these norms to our dispute - this does not entail any foundation, much less a final foundation for these validity claims.
 This could be interpreted as a transcendental-logical mistake by K.-O. Apel.
 For Habermas, however, this shows only that we actually have no alternatives in argument.
 The validity claims are 'pragmatic universals'.
 His critique of Apel does not imply that the validity claims are not valid.

-The similar problem of a "final foundation" is found with truth.
-Nobody can rationally establish what truth is because any proof already needs the definition of truth.
-But it does not mean that truth has no foundation in objective reality that can be established by intuition.
+This only means that the foundation lies outside of rational discourse (and reason itself).
+Yes, nobody can logically establish what truth is because any proof already needs the definition of truth.
+But it does not mean that truth has no foundation in objective reality that can be established by intuition and observation.
+Likewise, objective ethics have its foundation in reality, which is accessible by intuition and reflection - metaphysical freedom.

 1. Consensus is impossible if a common foundation does not exist.
 But it does.
 The fact that people are still trying to reach general agreement (by writing books, for example) proves it - they feel that it exists.
 They communicate to establish this foundation.